BLavery/SAMD21-M0-Mini/README.md

 led1 = digitalio.DigitalInOut(microcontroller.pin.PB03)
 ```
 FAIL.
 We can see the microcontroller.pin.PB03 and PA27 of the 2 LEDs.
 But we can't access them.
 CircuitPython has them reserved as the winking TX/RX indicators.
 That's unfortunate.
 We now have no user LEDs available at all.

+With that restriction, we have Arduino Zero CircuitPython all up and running.

+Ever want to return to Arduino?
+Easy. you can jump from Arduino IDE to CircuitPython as often as you wish.

+## Recompiling CircuitPython:

+OK, so we want to tweak our CircuitPython package so the two LEDs are back under our control.
+Is it worth the effort?

+It's actually not too difficult.
+Just a bit tech-y.
+My first attempt on my Debian Mint PC had a toolchain clash with stuff I had already (Arduino recompiling!).
+So in short order, I fetched the ISO for Ubunto 18.04 and set it up as a VM in Virtualbox.
+A new clean OS.

+tbc ...